MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 Your performance data should align with the performance targets.
 The data needs to represent workload or flow performance completely and accurately as it relates to performance targets.
 For example, the response time for a web service has a performance target of 500 ms. Collect response times at regular intervals to fully understand response times.
 Regularly analyze the performance data you collect.
 Regular analysis helps you catch and resolve performance issues promptly.

-### Create alerts

-Actionable alerts allow you to identify and resolve performance issues.
+**Create alerts.** Actionable alerts allow you to identify and resolve performance issues.
 They communicate the violated threshold, business effects, and components that are involved.
 Set up alerts for architecture components and critical flows.
 To begin, pick common and recommended alert rules.
 You can later change the rules as needed.
 Alerts should help you predict potential performance degradation before it becomes a problem.
 When you can't create an alert on a dependency that's outside your control, create a solution that collects proxy measurements, such as dependency call duration.

-### Set data limits

-Set sensible limits for how much data to collect and how long to retain it.
+**Set data limits.** Set sensible limits for how much data to collect and how long to retain it.
 Telemetry can be verbose and provide too much data to sift through.
 You need to capture key performance signals or be able to efficiently pull a signal from your metrics sink.

 ## Azure facilitation